Democratic Republic of the Congo–Spain relations: Cooperation

 The DRC occupies the penultimate position on the Human Development Index.
-Fragile state, with high poverty indicators that affect the whole country and a war situation in a good part of the Eastern provinces.
-The Spanish Cooperation, present since the beginning of the 2000s and with the Technical Cooperation Office opened in 2010, begins an exit process in 2012 due to the redefinition of the external presence of the Spanish Cooperation, and is canceled in April 2013, the consequence of the new Cooperation Master Plan, in which the DRC loses its status as a priority country.
+The Democratic Republic of the Congo is a fragile state, with high poverty indicators that affect the whole country and a war situation in a large part of the Eastern provinces.
+Spanish Cooperation, present since the beginning of the 2000s and with the Technical Cooperation Office opened in 2010, commenced an exit process in 2012 due to the redefinition of the external presence of Spanish Cooperation, and was canceled in April 2013, the consequence of the new Cooperation Master Plan, in which the Democratic Republic of the Congo lost its status as a priority country.

-Until 2012, the volume of ODA with DRC placed Spain among the top 10 donors.
-However, Spain continues to maintain an important presence in the humanitarian field, a sector to which AECID allocates about 5 million euros (4,940,110) through the contribution to the Common Humanitarian Fund, to humanitarian coordination actions carried out by OCHA and various projects to assist victims of armed conflicts and epidemics executed by UNICEF, Doctors Without Borders and Caritas.
+Until 2012, the volume of ODA with the Democratic Republic of the Congo placed Spain among the top 10 donors to the DRC.
+However, Spain continues to maintain an important presence in the humanitarian field, a sector to which AECID allocates about five million euros (€4,940,110) through the contribution to the Common Humanitarian Fund, to humanitarian coordination actions carried out by OCHA and various projects to assist victims of armed conflicts and epidemics executed by UNICEF, Doctors Without Borders and Caritas.

 Decentralized Cooperation has followed an evolution partially similar to that of AECID, reducing the volume of financial resources.
 The Autonomous Community of Andalusia (education) and the Basque Country and Navarra (health and education) maintain a certain presence.
-The same does not happen in the field of Cultural Cooperation, where throughout the year 2014 and despite having a small budget, a total of forty cultural activities have been carried out, including those dedicated to the Prince of Asturias Award for La Concordia, Caddy Adzuba, photographer Isabel Muñoz, the Conference on Spanish Music or theater and a long etcetera.
+The same does not happen in the field of Cultural Cooperation, where throughout the year 2014 and despite having a small budget, a total of forty cultural activities have been carried out, including those dedicated to the Prince of Asturias Award for La Concordia, Caddy Adzuba, photographer Isabel Muñoz, and the Conference on Spanish Music or theatre.